taegyoon-kim/programming_25fall/README.md

 - **Email:** jiyoung@kaist.ac.kr

 ## Course Overview
 This course offers a comprehensive introduction to programming tailored for data analytics in humanities and social sciences.
-Students will learn the core principles of programming along with essential skills for quantitative and computational research.
+Students will learn the core principles of programming along with major skills for quantitative and computational research.
 Key topics include-but are not limited to—Python fundamentals, data manipulation, web data collection, visualization, text-as-data/NLP, network analysis, and machine learning.
 The course integrates theoretical discussions with hands-on coding exercises, providing students with practical experience.
 Additionally, through applied projects, students will have the opportunity to apply and adapt their newly acquired skills to their own research.

 ## Readings
 Students are not required to purchase any books for this course as it will not follow any textbook strictly.
 However, here are useful, freely available books: